Skip to main content

 Medical practitioners

-More detailed information on the above conditions and driving can be located in the 'at a glance guide for medical practitioners'.
+More detailed information on the above conditions and driving can be found at the link below.

 Surrender your driving licence then re-apply